 Class 3 consists of the allowed secured claim for the Internal Revenue Service secured by all of Debtor's right, title and interest to property pursuant to 26 U.S.C. §6321.
 The claim amount is \$171,209.34.
-This Class 3 claim shall be paid in monthly installments, at the interest rate of 3%, beginning on the Effective Date of the Debtor's plan.
-The monthly installments shall be \$2,500.00 for the first three (3) months and \$3,876.00 for the remaining 49 months of the Plan.
+The Internal Revenue Service has agreed to a two (2) year or twenty four (24) month extension to pay this claim.
+This Class 3 claim shall be paid in 70 monthly installments, at the interest rate of 3%, beginning 180 days after the Effective Date of the Debtor's plan.
+The installment payment shall be \$2,669.15.
 Default shall occur if the scheduled Plan payment is not made by the Debtor.
-In the event of default, the Internal Revenue Service shall send written notice of default to Debtor's attorney.
-If the default is not cured within ten (10) days after notice of default is received, the Internal Revenue Service shall proceed with its remedies for collection of all amounts due under applicable law
+In the event of default, the Internal Revenue Service shall send written notice of default to Debtor.
+If the default is not cured within ten (10) days after notice of default is received, the Internal Revenue Service may proceed with its remedies for collection of all amounts due under applicable law statutory liens as provided by Texas law.
+As a taxing authority, default shall occur if a scheduled Plan payment is not made by the Debtor or its current post-petition taxes are not paid timely pursuant to state law.
+In the event of default, the taxing authority shall send written notice of default to Debtor's attorney.
+If the default is not cured within ten (10) days after notice of default is received, the taxing authority may proceed with its state law remedies for collection of all amounts due under state law pursuant to Texas law.

-Class 4 - Claim of Ad Valorem Taxes - Harris County, et al - Impaired
+Class 4 -Claim of Ad Valorem Taxes - Harris County, et al - Impaired

 Class 4 consists of the allowed secured claims of Harris County, et al for ad valorem property taxes in the amount of \$8,952.69.
 This claim shall be paid in 12 equal installments beginning 90 days after the Effective Date of the Debtor's plan at the statutory interest rate (12%) under Texas law.
 The installment payment shall be \$795.00 monthly.
-This Class 4 creditor shall retain its statutory liens as provided by Texas law.
-As a taxing authority, default shall occur if a scheduled Plan payment is not made by the Debtor or its current post-petition taxes are not paid timely pursuant to state law.
-In the event of default, the taxing authority shall send written notice of default to Debtor's attorney.
-If the default is not cured within ten (10) days after notice of default is received, the taxing authority shall proceed with its state law remedies for collection of all amounts due under state law pursuant to Texas law.
+This Class 4 creditor shall retain its